Diademosa

 Type species: Diademosa californiana (M.E.
 Barr) Shoemaker & C.E.
 Babc.

-Notes: Diademosa was introduced by Shoemaker and Babcock (1992) with D. californiana as type species.
-Diademosa is characterized by immersed, initially erumpent ascomata, fissitunicate, clavate asci and partially overlapping, fusiform, pale brown to dark brown, smooth walled ascospores.
+Notes: Diademosa is characterised by immersed, initially erumpent ascomata, fissitunicate, clavate asci and partially overlapping, fusiform, pale brown to dark brown, smooth-walled ascospores.
 The unique distinguishing character of Diademosa is the ascoma opening via a circular lid and ascospores being often circular in section, but narrowing to one end.
-Barr (1987) at first introduced Diademosa californiana as Graphyllium californianum and accommodated the genus in Hysteriaceae based on the pore or slit like opening.
+Barr (1987) introduced Diademosa californiana as Graphyllium californianum and accommodated the genus in Hysteriaceae based on the pore or slit like opening.
 Shoemaker and Babcock (1992) re-examined the type specimens and assigned Diademosa in Diademaceae based on the morphological resemblance to Diadema mainly the ascomata that opened by a flat lid.
-Shoemaker and Babcock (1992) reported that the lid is difficult to observed and it is ideal to mount it in lactic acid due to extreme swelling in water.
+Shoemaker and Babcock (1992) reported that the lid is difficult to observe but is ideal to mount it in lactic acid due to extreme swelling in water.
 Diademosa differs from Comoclathris in having cylindrical, often circular in section, but narrowing to one end ascospores while Comoclathris has flattened ascospores.
-Diademosa also resembles Pleospora in having narrow oblong ascomata with cellular pseudoparaphyses and cylindrical to clavate asci with muriform, brown or pale brown ascospores but differs in that Diademosa has an ascomata which opens via a circular lid, enclosed in setae and asci with short narrow pedicel while members of Pleospora have ascomata opening by a central pore without setae and asci with a short, thick, furcated pedicel.
-Diademosa also resembles species of Pyrenophora in having superficial ascomata with setae and muriform, smooth-walled, light brown to dark brown ascospores but differs in having an ascomata opening via disc-like lid.
+Diademosa also resembles Pleospora in having narrow, oblong ascomata with cellular pseudoparaphyses and cylindrical to clavate asci with muriform, brown or pale brown ascospores but differs in that Pleospora have ascomata opening by a central pore without setae and asci with a short, thick, furcated pedicel.
+Diademosa also resembles Pyrenophora in having superficial ascomata with setae and muriform, smooth-walled, light brown to dark brown ascospores but differs in having ascomata opening via disc-like lid.
 Ariyawansa et al. (2014) placed Diademosa in Pleosporaceae based on morphological similarities with other genera in the family.
 Diademosa is a distinct genus in Pleosporaceae but fresh collections with DNA sequence data are needed to confirm the taxonomic placement of the genus.
 Molecular data is unavailable for Diademosa.

 Recent News